ReDI-School/fullstack_bootcamp/volunteers/support_session.md

 **📝 Agenda:** 1.
 Everyone joins the Zoom Call.
 2. Coaches initiate breakout sessions.
 Every coach joins one student group. \
 **👤 Roles and rules:** 4 Coaches lead breakout rooms with 4-5 students in each.
 Every student shares their solution to the milestone.
 Coaches give feedback and help students finish the milestone. \
 **📅 Timeline:** Mondays, 19:00 - 21:00 \
 **🖥️ Tools:** Online Session via Zoom.
-You can find the Zoom link in your [Google Calendar](https://calendar.google.com/calendar/u/0/r).
+You can find the Zoom link in Slack.

 ## Timeline